-First, the effect of the PV streamer position on the subsequent PV cutoff formation and surface cyclogenesis is discussed based on synoptic composites for the three clusters (Fig. 11).
-At 1200 UTC 26 Sep 2018, the position and shape of the PV streamer in cluster C is still very close to the analysis, whereas in cluster W the tip of the streamer is thinner and extends more to the west, and in cluster E it is shifted to the east (Fig. 11a,d,g), consistent of course with the previous discussion of Fig. 10d.
-In these regions, clusters W and E significantly differ from cluster C (indicated by the white contours in Fig. 11a,g).
-This is not surprising as the clustering was specifically designed to focus on these differences.
-One day later, at the time of cyclogenesis in the analysis, a PV cutoff has formed in all clusters (Fig. 11b,e.h) and the differences in the scenarios over the Mediterranean are very prominent.
-While in cluster C the cutoff is located south of Italy in the Central Mediterranean (in excellent agreement with the analysis), cluster W exhibits a much weaker cutoff further to the west over Tunisia, and cluster E shows a stronger cutoff shifted to the east.
-In all clusters the developing surface cyclones are located slightly east of the cutoff (cyclone centres of individual ensemble members are shown by black dots).
-Hence, in cluster C the cyclones are located close to Benghazi (as in the analysis, indicated by the teal star), in cluster W too far west close to Tripoli, and in cluster E too far east over Crete.
-One day later (Fig. 11c,f,i), the PV cutoff in the analysis has decayed into smaller patches.
-In cluster C, the cutoff has clearly weakened (PV values < 3 PVU), in cluster W it has fully decayed, and in cluster E it is still very prominent and strong (PV values > 6 PVU), indicating substantial differences in the diabatic modification of the PV cutoff.
-In cluster W, the absence of clear structures at 1200 UTC 28 Sep 2018 in both upper-level PV and SLP is partially due the large variability within this cluster at this time.
-Note again that the cyclone positions in cluster C agree well with the analysis whereas cyclones in the other clusters have typical position errors of about 400 km.
+cutoff is located south of Italy in the central Mediterranean (in excellent agreement with the analysis), cluster W exhibits a much weaker cutoff further to the west over Tunisia and cluster E shows a stronger cutoff shifted to the east.
+In all clusters the developing surface cyclones are located slightly east of the cutoff (cyclone centers of individual ensemble members are shown by black dots).
+Hence, in cluster C the cyclones are located close to Benghazi (as in the analysis, indicated by the blue star), in cluster W too far west close to Tripoli, and in cluster E too far east over Crete.
+The PV cutoff in the analysis has decayed into smaller patches 1 d later (Fig. 11c, f, i).
+In cluster C, the cutoff has clearly weakened (PV values < 3 PVU); in cluster W it has fully decayed; and in cluster E it is still very prominent and strong (PV values > 6 PVU), indicating substantial differences in the diabatic modification of the PV cutoff.
+In cluster W, the absence of clear structures at 12:00 UTC on 28 September 2018 in both upper-level PV and SLP is partially due to the large variability within this cluster at this time.
+Note again that the cyclone positions in cluster C agree well with the analysis, whereas cyclones in the other clusters have typical position errors of about 400 km.

-The surface cyclones in cluster E show a very different behavior than in clusters W and C. First, cyclogenesis occurs earlier and takes place in a pre-existing low pressure area over the Levantine Sea (Fig. 11g).
-At 1200 UTC 26 Sep 2018, 9 out of 18 members in this cluster have a cyclone identified in the Levantine Sea close to Cyprus, whereas in clusters W and C most cyclones form later in the southern part of the Central Mediterranean Sea, in immediate proximity to the PV cutoff.
+The surface cyclones in cluster E show a very different behavior than in clusters W and C. First, cyclogenesis occurs earlier and takes place in a pre-existing low-pressure area over the Levantine Sea (Fig. 11g).
+At 12:00 UTC on 26 September 2018, 9 out of 18 members in this cluster have a cyclone identified in the Levantine Sea close to Cyprus, whereas in clusters W and C most cyclones form later in the southern part of the central Mediterranean Sea, in immediate proximity to the PV cutoff.
 Second, cyclones in cluster E are on average much weaker than in clusters W and C (see box plots in the individual panels of Fig. 11).
 The pre-existing cyclones over the Levantine Sea deepen slightly when they interact with the PV cutoff but - with the exception of two cases - weaken again afterwards.
-It can be concluded that the eastward shift of the PV streamer (cluster E) leads to a particularly strong non-linear response of the cyclogenesis process and the intensity evolution of the surface cyclone.
-The westward shift (cluster W) also results in weaker surface cyclones than in cluster C and in the analysis, some with very short life times.
-Hence, the uncertain surface cyclone positions at the time of cyclogenesis and after one day of intensification (i.e. after 84 h and 106 h lead time of the forecast, see Fig. 6), can be clearly attributed to the uncertain PV streamer position and the cluster with the best representation of the PV streamer position (cluster C) results in the best forecast of the cyclone position and intensity.
-This is also supported by Fig. 6, now referring the colors.
+It can be concluded that the eastward shift of the PV streamer (cluster E) leads to a particularly strong nonlinear response of the cyclogenesis process and the intensity evolution of the surface cyclone.
+The westward shift (cluster W) also results in weaker surface cyclones than in cluster C and in the analysis, some with very short lifetimes.
+Hence, the uncertain surface cyclone positions at the time of cyclogenesis and after 1 d of intensification (i.e. after 84 and 106 h lead time of the forecast; see Fig. 6) can be clearly attributed to the uncertain PV streamer position and the cluster with the best representation of the PV streamer position (cluster C) results in the best forecast of the cyclone position and intensity.
+This is also supported by Fig. 6, now referring to the colors.
 They indicate the cluster to which each cyclone belongs, in full agreement with the aforementioned conclusion.